Traffic Director service routing APIs overview

 - Automatically deployed Envoy does not support providing a project number different from the project of the VM.

-- For information about the new APIs, read the documentation for the network services APIs.
+- For information about the service routing APIs, read the documentation for the network services APIs.